A Diagrammatic Basis for Computer Programming: Kleene-Cartesian Tape Diagrams

 In the proof of \Cref{lemma:starcap}, we manipulated several string diagrams representing arrows of a kc rig category.
-However, in such representation vertical composition of diagrams amount to $\piu$ while, the other monoidal product, $\per$, is given by means of text, like in the following diagram.
+However, in such a representation, vertical composition of diagrams amounts to $\piu$, while the other monoidal product, $\per$, is represented in textual form, as in the following diagram.

-To properly to visualize arrows of rig categories, one would need three dimensions (see e.g. \cite{comfort2020sheet}): one for $;$, one for $\piu$ and one for $\per$.
+To properly visualize arrows of rig categories, one would need three dimensions (see e.g. \cite{comfort2020sheet}): one for $;$, one for $\piu$ and one for $\per$.
 An alternative, which remains within two dimensions, is offered by \emph{tape diagrams}~\cite{bonchi2023deconstructing}.
 Intuitively, tape diagrams are \emph{string diagrams of string diagrams}: the vertical composition of inner diagrams represents $\per$, whereas the vertical composition of outer diagrams represents $\piu$.
 For instance the diagram above is drawn as